Auerlite: Locations

 This mineral has hitherto been found at only two places in Henderson County, North Carolina, namely, at the Freeman mine, and on the Price land, 3 mi to the southwest.
 At both places it occurs in disintegrated granitic or gneissic rock, intimately associated with zircon crystals, on which it is often seen implanted.

 Etymology

-As this mineral was found while mining the zircons necessary to supply the demand caused by the invention of the system of incandescent gas lighting of Carl Auer von Welsbach, the authors of the original description proposed to name it Auerlite in his honour.
+As this mineral was found while mining the zircons necessary to supply the demand caused by the invention of the system of incandescent gas lighting by Carl Auer von Welsbach, the authors of the original description proposed to name it Auerlite in his honour.